justinike1/SniperX/replit.md

 ```
 Preferred communication style: Simple, everyday language.
 Vision: Create the best invention of all time - an amazing product for the entire universe that changes humanity through revolutionary cryptocurrency trading technology.
+Mission-Critical Standards: Dot every I and cross every T. Apply perfection and care as if life depends on it.
+This platform must be flawless.
 ```